Skip to content

 3. Foster Critical Thinking and Perspective-Taking

-Create opportunities for students to explore different viewpoints through classroom discussions, case studies, and problem-solving activities.
-These experiences help students strengthen critical thinking, communication, and leadership skills, all of which are essential in professional settings.
+Create structured opportunities for students to explore different viewpoints.
+Use classroom discussions, case studies, and project-based learning activities.
+These experiences strengthen critical thinking, communication, and leadership skills—all essential in professional settings.

 4. Promote Problem-Solving Through Action-Driven Learning